wandb/docs/docs/guides/hosting/manage-users.md

 W&B maps Group SCIM API endpoints to W&B teams because of the similarity between groups and W&B teams.
 :::

-#### Custom role SCIM API
+#### Custom role and role assignment SCIM API
-[Custom role SCIM API](./scim.md#role-resource) allows for managing custom roles, including creating, listing, or updating custom roles in an organization.
+[Custom role and role assignment SCIM API](./scim.md#role-resource) allows for managing custom roles, including creating, listing, or updating custom roles in an organization.
+This API also supports assigning predefined or custom roles to users in an organization.

 :::caution
 Delete a custom role with caution.